emilsViksnins/Practical_Project/readme.md

 ## Features
-- Categories for organizing expenses(e.g., food, utilities,).
+- Categories for organizing expenses of your choice.
 - Data storage in a MySQL database.
 - Viewing and editing of expense records.

-## Installation
+## Launch procedure
+- Git clone this repository locally.
+- verify that MySQL is running on the target system.
+- Create a database named: ExpenseManager.
+- Create a table named: transactions.